Poly Comic Strips

 Spice, an archived oldie telling the story of how the author's quad got together.

 Queen of Wands, another archival strip, is at least poly-friendly.
 Claims to be 70% nonfiction.
-This page is a wonderful, fast explanation of poly suitable for printing out in large format (take the file to Kinko's) and taping to your door.
+This page is a good, fast explanation of poly suitable for printing in large format (here's the file) and taping to your door.

 The hauntingly winsome Bruno has long had polyamory drift in and out of her dreamy, ineffectual life.